ibtisam-adil/portfolio/README.md

 # 🎬 Portfolio <a name="about-project"></a>

 Dynamically creating a portfolio website involves generating HTML elements like project cards and implementing interactivity, such as marking tasks as completed or deleting them.
-This typically entails event handling and manipulating the Document Object Model (DOM) through JavaScript code.
+This typically entails event handling and manipulating the Document Object Model (DOM) through JavaScript code

 ## 🛠 Built With <a name="built-with"></a>